 You are considered a part-year resident of Kansas if you were a Kansas resident for less than 12 months during the tax year.
-As a part-year resident, you have the option to file your Kansas return either as a resident or as a nonresident.
+As a part-year resident, you must include the dates that you were a resident in Kansas on Form K-40 and complete Part B of Schedule S.